department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/engineering/README.md

 - [slides from video](https://hackmd.io/@z9SepQsSSlu0NKymVGnXTA/r1ZdSNJmr#/)
 - [code example linked from video](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/platform/engineering/backend/tutorials/endpoint-punch-list-presentation/supporting_code)

+## CMS Integration

+> What does the current CMS step up look like?

+> Can we leverage a CMS for form wording?

 ---

 ## VA Online Scheduler (VAOS)

 VAOS is a new system that is a update to how veterans schedule appointments.
-This feels naturely close to the problems we are looking to solve so it is worth investigation.
+This feels naturally close to the problems we are looking to solve so it is worth investigation.
 The team had a demo of the system.
 There seem to be some tie in points.

 After the initial demo, we have found a list questions that need to be answered.